le0kar0ub1/BlueSeed/README.md

 ## SPECIFITY

-The only binary format accepted is [ELF](https://refspecs.linuxbase.org/LSB_3.0.0/LSB-PDA/LSB-PDA/generic-elf.html)
+The only binary format accepted is [ELF](https://refspecs.linuxbase.org/elf/elf.pdf)

 Software interrupts are interfaced with the host machine and based on [RV8 project](https://rv8.io/syscalls.html)

+The BlueSeed ELF loader does not handle dynamic linkage etc...
+You can't execute GCC binary so far.

 ## EPILOGUE